duythien/cashier/contributing.md

 ### Feature Requests

-If you have an idea for a new feature you would like to see added to Laravel, you may create an issue on GitHub with `[Request]` in the title.
-The feature request will then be reviewed by @taylorotwell.
+If you have an idea for a new feature you would like to see added to Phalcon, you may create an issue on GitHub with `[Request]` in the title.
+The feature request will then be reviewed by @duythien.

 ## Coding Guidelines